kizniche/Mycodo/docs/Supported-Inputs.md

 - Default Value: #000000
 - Description: The color of the name text

+### Mycodo: Test Input: Save your own measurement value

+- Manufacturer: Mycodo
+- Measurements: Variable measurements

+This is a simple test Input that allows you to save any value as a measurement, that will be stored in the measurement database.
+It can be useful for testing other parts of Mycodo, such as PIDs, Bang-Bang, and Conditional Controller Functions, since you can be completely in control of what values the input provides to the Functions.
+Note 1: Select and save the Name and Measurement Unit for each channel.
+Once the unit has been saved, you can convert to other units in the Convert Measurement section.
+Note 2: Activate the Input before storing measurements.

+#### Options

+##### Measurements Enabled

+- Type: Multi-Select
+- Description: The measurements to record

+#### Channel Options

+##### Name

+- Type: Text
+- Description: A name to distinguish this from others

+#### Commands

+##### Enter the Value you want to store as a measurement, then press Store Measurement.

+##### Channel

+- Type: Integer
+- Description: This is the channel to save the measurement value to

+##### Value

+- Type: Decimal
+- Default Value: 10.0
+- Description: This is the measurement value to save for this Input

+##### Store Measurement

+- Type: Button
 ### Raspberry Pi: CPU/GPU Temperature

 - Manufacturer: Raspberry Pi